 Patagonia is making “Good” efforts for workers with good policies to audit suppliers in its supply chain.

-Patagonia received a score of 51-60% in the 2021 Fashion Transparency Index.
+Patagonia received a score of 41-50% in the 2022 Fashion Transparency Index.
 Some of its supply chain is certified by FLA Workplace Code of Conduct and Fair Trade USA in the final stage of production.
 The brand also publishes a detailed list of suppliers in the final stage of production and some information about the findings of supplier audits, as well as some information about forced labour, gender equality, or freedom of association.
-Patagonia also discloses policies to protect suppliers in its supply chain from the impacts of COVID-19, but not workers.
+During the height of the COVID-19 pandemic, Patagonia also disclosed some policies to protect workers in its supply chain from the virus.

-Patagonia was previously rated “It’s a Start” for labour, due to the lack of evidence it ensured payment of a living wage.
-We knew the brand could do better for the workers that make its sustainable clothing, which is why we were happy that Patagonia is now ensuring payment of a living wage in some of the final stage of production.
+Patagonia was previously rated “It’s a Start” for labour a couple years ago, due to the lack of evidence it ensured payment of a living wage.
+We knew the brand could do better for the workers that make its more sustainable clothing, which is why we’re happy that Patagonia is now ensuring payment of a living wage in some of the final stage of production.

 Animal welfare

-Patagonia has also improved its animal welfare policies, going from “It’s a Start” to “Good” in this category.
-It now has a formal animal welfare policy aligned with Five Freedoms and has clear mechanisms to implement.
-Patagonia uses leather and exotic animal hair and states that it sources wool from non-mulesed sheep.
-Patagonia’s down is accredited by the Responsible Down Standard and the brand does not use angora, fur, or exotic animal skin.
+Patagonia has also improved its animal welfare policies, going from “It’s a Start” to “Good” in this category a couple years ago.
+It now has a formal animal welfare policy aligned with Five Freedoms, and traces most animal-derived materials to the first production stage.
+It appears to use leather and recycled exotic animal hair, and uses recycled wool and down in some of its products.
+The brand does not use angora, fur, or exotic animal skin.

 Global animal welfare organisation Four Paws called out Patagonia for its inhumane treatment of birds in the past, but the label was quick to respond.
 It now works side by side with the organisation to encourage humane practices industry-wide.